Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Custom workflows and automation reduce manual follow-up on recurring tasks

-• Resource allocation and workload management tools prevent team overload
+• Resource allocation and workload management tools prevent team overload before it happens

 Cons:

-• No downloadable or on-premise version
+• No downloadable or on-premise version available

-• Dark user interface option not available
+• Dark mode not available in the current interface

 Pricing: